dotnet/docs/docs/csharp/methods.md

 ## <a name="return" /> Return values ##

 Methods can return a value to the caller.
 If the return type (the type listed before the method name) is not `void`, the method can return the value by using the `return` keyword.
-A statement with the `return` keyword followed by a value that matches the return type will return that value to the method caller.
+A statement with the `return` keyword followed by a variable, constant, or expression that matches the return type will return that value to the method caller.
 Methods with a non-void return type are required to use the `return` keyword to return a value.
 The `return` keyword also stops the execution of the method.

 If the return type is `void`, a `return` statement without a value is still useful to stop the execution of the method.
 Without the `return` keyword, the method will stop executing when it reaches the end of the code block.